knightsUCF/CarRacing/Log.md

 # Cars Stop Coming when Player Stops Driving

 Since when the player stops driving there are no more new procedural tiles generating with incoming traffic.
 In this case we will need to manually keep spawning cars in the direction of the player.
 Then up to a few cars, because if the player just sits there they will create a traffic jam.
 If you create a traffic jam for too long you lose the game, and get the game over screen.
+We can do a holographic albedo flash on the car with an increasing frequency and sound to alert the player something is wrong, in this case they are blocking up the traffic.

 # Set Up the Player